adetokunbo/redis-glob/README.md

 Redis commands like [KEYS] use glob expressions to match keys in redis.

-If the glob expression is invalid, the command returns an empty result, which unfortunately is the same result as if the expression was valid but had no results.
+If the glob expression is invalid, the command returns an empty result, which unfortunately is the same as if the expression was valid but had no results.

-The `validate` function is used to confirm that an expression is valid.
-It parses the expression in the same way as the actual [redis glob], returning `Nothing` for invalid expressions.
+Use `validate` to confirm if a glob expression is valid.
+It parses the expression in the same way as the actual [redis glob] implementation, returning `Nothing` for invalid expressions.

+`matches` can be used to confirm that a bytestring matches a glob expression if the the glob expression is valid.

 ## Example